-What treatment will I get?
+What treatments will I get?

-The treatment you get will depend on the group you are in.
-A computer will randomly decide which group you are put in.
-You have an equal chance of getting put in each group.
+The treatment you get depends on which group you are placed in.
+You and your doctor will know what treatment group you are placed in.
+You will have an equal chance of being assigned to one of two groups: